 What advice would you offer to a teacher that wants to write a book?

-I have met a lot of teachers that have said they want to write a book but they are not sure what to write it about.
+I have met a lot of teachers that have said they want to write a book but they’re not sure what to write it about.
 My suggestion would be to read educational books and if you don’t know already your area of expertise or interest then discover that.
 I would never write a book about data in schools.
 I’m not sure if there are books about how to use data in schools but there are experts who could write a book on it and no doubt others would find it useful.
+I would read a book about how data can be used to enhance teaching, learning and professional development as this is an area I am interested in but I knew what I wanted to write about, writing about areas of expertise and interest made writing my book very enjoyable.
 My book is mainly about teaching and learning (with a chapter dedicated to pastoral provision) because this is an area I have been fascinated with throughout my career.
 I felt confident writing about this topic sharing my knowledge and experiences in addition to researching and writing about something I am really interested in.
 Read, read and read.
 Focus on your specialism – whether that is your subject, assessment, well-being, leadership or something else linked to education.

 Who is the target audience for your book?